typhoon-hil/hackathon2018/README.md

 Electricity price is cheap (2) from 23h to 7h.
 Otherwise its expensive tariff (7).
 Selling (feed in) price is better (5) from 13h to 15h, otherwise its low (2).

+# YOUR SOLUTION
+From the hackathon2022 folder open hackathon_solution.py in the code editor you prefer.
+Your solution should be written in function def uegos_send_data(systemData).